wmde/inspector-generator/README.md

-# PHP inspector class generator
+# PHP introspection class generator

-This utility generates type-safe "Inspector" classes that access private properties through reflection, for use in white-box tests.
+This utility generates type-safe "Inspector" classes for classes with hard-to-access private properties, for use in white-box tests.

 The benefit of using generated classes is their type-safety.
 Your IDE and the static type checkers won't complain about undefined properties or